CRoC: Context Refactoring Contrast for Graph Anomaly Detection with Limited Supervision: Experimental Evaluations

 We further investigate the effectiveness of each proposed module.
 We conduct experiments by enabling/ disabling the RJA, $L_{ctr}$ and $L^{crf}_{ce}$, which correspond to the Relation-aware Joint Aggregation, node-wise contrastive learning, and context refactoring.
 All other experimental settings are kept the same as above.

 Results of CRoC using GIN as the backbone are listed in Table \ref{tab:exp:module}.
-More extended results are provided in Appendix D.3.
+More extended results are provided in \ref{app:supp_result:abs}.
 The findings indicate that most modules independently enhance the backbone model’s performance.
 One exception is RJA in T-Soc, where the performance declines significantly if it is solely equipped.
 This is because RJA introduces additional learnable parameters to encode relations, which demands more data for training.
-However, without context refactoring and contrastive learning, the model can only learn from the set of labeled nodes (and their neighborhood), which are extremely limited in T-Soc and result in overfitting.
+Without context refactoring and contrastive learning, the model can only learn from the set of labeled nodes (and their neighborhood), which are extremely limited in T-Soc and result in overfitting.
 When integrating RJA with $L_{ctr}$ or $L^{crf}_{ce}$, the performance is improved significantly for all cases.
 In CRoC, context refactoring and the contrastive learning strategy actively incorporate more unlabeled nodes for training.
-With abundant data to learn from, we can apply a more sophisticated model to handle GAD, even if the labels available for supervision are limited.
+With abundant data to learn from, we can apply a more sophisticated model for GAD, even if the labels available for supervision are limited.
 This unleashes the learning capacity of the model, enabling it to learn more comprehensive embeddings for downstream tasks.
 In addition, as shown in Table \ref{tab:exp:module}, combining $L_{ctr}$ and $L^{crf}_{ce}$ usually leads to a better performance than applying them individually.
-This fact reflects that the knowledge learned from these two modules can be complementary to each other, making the model more powerful on GAD tasks.
+This fact reflects that the knowledge learned from these two modules can be complementary to each other, making the model more powerful in GAD.